 5. Final Edits

 After you’ve composited your images together, be sure to zoom in close to the bottle and clean up any dust spots and imperfections.
 I use the spot healing brush tool and the remove tool for the image clean up.
 It ensures that your final image is as close to perfect as possible.

 SEE HOW THE COMPOSITED IMAGE CAME TOGETHER THROUGH THE IMAGES BELOW

 Retouching is a true specialty and also a big part of the photography process.
 I know how to do some basic clean up and retouching on my own, but when it comes to the more advanced stuff, I work with Michelle Tucker.

-She is my GO-TO for the advanced retouching that I don’t know how to do myself or simply don’t have the time to do myself.
+She is my go-to retoucher for the advanced retouching that I may not have time for.
 She has worked with photographers and clients in different industries including: beauty, fashion, products, food and manipulation.
 View her website here.